 - No matter which laptop you choose, if it’s an option, consider upgrading the RAM to at least 16GB.
 Some models now go all the way to 32GB, but students likely will not be doing anything academic that would require that much.
 However, 16GB is well worth the upgrade.
 Over the course of four years, as software requirements continue to change, having more RAM helps the laptop continue to function at a high level for a longer period of time.

 - If you think you will want to upgrade RAM or storage, do it now, at the time of purchase.
 As laptops have gotten thinner and lighter, one of the ways Apple has accomplished this is by eliminating the space used by hard drive brackets and RAM slots.
 The RAM is now soldered into the logic board directly, and in most models, the Solid State Drive is also soldered in.
 This makes it almost impossible to upgrade these options later.

 All new students should schedule a time toward the end of summer to bring in their laptop and have it set up to work on the UHS network.
 The technology department will install all the software students will need for classes as well as connect the laptop to the school’s Wi-Fi network and printers.
-A sign-up schedule will be emailed home toward the end of June.
 If you have questions regarding the laptop program, please contact Mike Syrek, director of technology.

 Immunization Records & Final Grades

 University requires that incoming students submit a copy of their final grades from their referring school.
 Also, per state law, we must have complete immunization records on file before school starts.
 If you have not provided immunization records or final grades to the admission department, please drop them off or mail them to: